EdPike365-Org/edpike365-blog/content/site/edpike365-about-site/index.md

 ### What about non SSR Frameworks?

 I played with [Create React App](https://create-react-app.dev/) and I'll use it for something that requires lively data interaction but not SEO.
-I might to EdPike365.com's admin interface in it.

 Vue has much smaller market share and not different enough from React from my perspective.
 AngularJS was much disparaged so I'm skipping that.
 Angular 2+ was new enough and had small enough share that I put off learning about it.
 Svelte was essentially in beta back then.